KIVI Experts

 KIVI Expert Smart Maintenance

-Prof Tiedo Tinga and his research group develop new and innovative methods that help make maintenance smarter and more predictable.
+Prof. dr. ir.
+Tiedo Tinga and his research group develop new and innovative methods that help make maintenance smarter and more predictable.
 The aim is to establish a link between maintenance in practice in Dutch industry and scientific research on topics such as predictive maintenance, structural health monitoring and condition-based maintenance.

 KIVI Expert Sustainability

-Dr ir ing Sander Mertens' lectureship focuses on linking knowledge on various energy systems, sustainability, environmental impacts, economics and autonomy.
+Dr. ir. ing.
+Sander Mertens' lectureship focuses on linking knowledge on various energy systems, sustainability, environmental impacts, economics and autonomy.
 This is important to take the next step in the transition to renewable energy sources.